-5. Click Run.
+6. Click Run.

-Websense software gathers the appropriate records from the Log Database, and displays the report in the Websense Manager content pane.
+Websense software displays a progress window while it gathers the appropriate records from the Log Database, and then prompts you to display the report in a new window.

 Exercise 2: Create a custom report and edit its filter